 Cymbalta has a variety of both minor and severe adverse effects.
-While some patients can tolerate the most common side effects of duloxetine well, many others are forced to switch to a different drug.
-It is, therefore, important to learn what the side effects of taking Cymbalta are and discuss them with a doctor before the treatment begins.
+While some patients can tolerate the most common Duloxetine side effects well, many others are forced to switch to a different drug.
+It is, therefore, essential to learn about Duloxetine warnings, the adverse effects of taking Cymbalta and discuss them with a doctor before the treatment begins.

 - Dry mouth